pterodactyl-installer/pterodactyl-installer/README.md

 - `ubuntu_bionic`
 - `debian_bullseye`
 - `debian_buster`
+- `almalinux_8`
-- `debian_stretch`
+- `almalinux_9`
-- `centos_8`
+- `rockylinux_8`
-- `centos_7`
+- `rockylinux_9`

 Then you can use `vagrant ssh <name of machine>` to SSH into the box.
-The project directory will be mounted in `/vagrant` so you can quickly modify the script locally and then test the changes by running the script from `/vagrant/install_panel.sh` and `/vagrant/install_wings.sh` respectively.
+The project directory will be mounted in `/vagrant` so you can quickly modify the script locally and then test the changes by running the script from `/vagrant/installers/panel.sh` and `/vagrant/installers/wings.sh` respectively.

 ### Creating a release

-There are a couple of files that each release commit should always change.
+In `install.sh` github source and script release variables should change every release.
 Firstly, update the `CHANGELOG.md` so that the release date and release tag are both displayed.
 No changes should be made to the changelog points themselves.
-Secondly, update `GITHUB_SOURCE` and `SCRIPT_RELEASE` in both `install-panel.sh` and `install-wings.sh`.
-Thirdly, update `SCRIPT_RELEASE` in `install.sh`.
+Secondly, update `GITHUB_SOURCE` and `SCRIPT_RELEASE` in `install.sh`.
 Finally, you can now push a commit with the message `Release vX.Y.Z`.
 Create a release on GitHub.
 See [this commit](https://github.com/vilhelmprytz/pterodactyl-installer/commit/90aaae10785f1032fdf90b216a4a8d8ca64e6d44) for reference.

-When the release is published, push another commit which revers the changes you made to `install-wings.sh` and `install-panel.sh`.
-See [this commit](https://github.com/vilhelmprytz/pterodactyl-installer/commit/be5f361523d1d546d49eef8b3ce1a9145eded234) for reference.

 ## Contributors ✨